vovochka404/deadbeef-statusnotifier-plugin/README.md

 This plugin aims to implement the StatusNotifierItem for DeaDBeeF.

 It tends to replace default tray icon on DE that supports StatusNotifierIitem protocol.
-It also aims to provide tray icon for deadbeef on DE where old xmbedded icons aren't supported anymore, such as KDE Plasma 5, Cinnamon, GNOME3.
+It also aims to provide tray icon for deadbeef on DE where old xmbedded icons aren't supported anymore, such as KDE Plasma 5, GNOME(3+), Cinnamon, etc.

-__WARNING!__ GNOME3 supported using the [Appindictor Extension](https://github.com/ubuntu/gnome-shell-extension-appindicator) or similar.
+__WARNING!__ GNOME supported using the [Appindictor Extension](https://github.com/ubuntu/gnome-shell-extension-appindicator) or similar.

 __WARNING!__ Cinnamon supported using the XAppStatusIcons extension